2hu12/blogu/readme.md

 # BLOGU

-blogu is not that light but simple and fresh as a blog engine, which is inspired by some existing static blog framework.
+Blogu is not that light but simple and fresh as a blog engine, which is inspired by some existing static blog framework.
+[Demo][]

 ## Prerequisites